Skip to content

-We’ve been using the MacBook Air M4 as our primary work machine for two months.
+We’ve been using our Sky Blue 16GB/512GB unit as our primary work machine for just over two months.
 Code editing, web development, writing, photo editing, way too many browser tabs, and the occasional Final Cut Pro session.
-Here’s what two months of daily use taught us about Apple’s most popular laptop.
+Here’s what two months of real daily use taught us about Apple’s most popular laptop — and what reviewers testing for ten days couldn’t have known.

 The 16GB Difference Is Real